tektutor/qemu-july-2025/Day2/README.md

 this helps to conservatively use the storage

-Faster, but changes go to vm2 only
+Faster, changes done in vm2 only goes to vm2
 </pre>

 If you prefer a full-clone